Επεξεργασία

 For example, starting from the default setup, you add:

-• A LoadBalancer BrokerListener named example-lb-listener with two ports 1883 and 8883
+• A LoadBalancer BrokerListener named example-lb-listener, with the two ports 1883 and 8883.

-Then, if you configure all the new ports use the same BrokerAuthentication and BrokerAuthorization resources, the setup would look like:
+Then, if you configure all the new ports by using the same BrokerAuthentication and BrokerAuthorization resources, the setup looks like:

-Diagram showing a full custom broker deployment and relationships between each.
+Diagram that shows a full custom broker deployment and relationships between each.

 This way, you keep the default setup intact and add new resources to customize the MQTT broker deployment to your needs.